Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Dynamically disconnected diagonal stripe sectors

 We note that in addition to $90^\circ$ rotated versions of diagonal stripe states, also time-reversed ($S^z\rightarrow -S^z$) versions exist.
-However, time-reversed partners of diagonal stripe states are found to be in the {\it same} Hilbert space sector, which implies that the diagonal stripe order at $\mu<0.8J'$ in Fig.~\ref{fig:Stair_Sq} is associated with spontaneous time-reversal symmetry breaking.
+However, time-reversed partners of diagonal stripe states are found to be in the {\it same} Hilbert space sector, which implies that the diagonal stripe order at $\mu<0.8J'$ in Fig.~4 of the main text is associated with spontaneous time-reversal symmetry breaking.